TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _backend---frontend:
     -   *Backend / Frontend*

-        Backend and Frontend are the two main areas of TYPO3 CMS.
+        The Backend and Frontend are the two main areas of TYPO3 CMS.
 The backend is the administrative interface for editors and administrators, while the frontend is the publicly accessible part of the website.